daemontus/cancel-this/README.md

 Under ideal conditions, you don't want to run them too often.
 However, delaying cancellation too much can make your code seem unresponsive.
 In `./benches`, we provide a benchmark to illustrate the impact of cancellation on simple code.
 Here, we intentionally use cancellation checks too often to gain significant overhead.
-In your own code, it is typically sufficient to run cancellation every few milliseconds.
+In your own code, it is typically enough to run cancellation every few milliseconds.

 #### Caching cancellation triggers

-If you need to check cancellation repeatedly in a performance sensitive piece of code, you might want to sacrifice some ergonomics of `cancel_this` for reduced overhead.
+If you need to check cancellation repeatedly in a performance-sensitive piece of code, you might want to sacrifice some ergonomics of `cancel_this` for reduced overhead.
 In such cases, you can use `cancel_this::active_triggers` to store a "local copy" of all active triggers.
-You can then pass such triggers directly to `is_cancelled!` to avoid a (relatively) costly thread-local variable access.
+You can then pass such triggers directly to `is_cancelled!` to avoid (relatively) costly thread-local variable access.

 #### Sample results